hackdaymanifesto/site/index.markdown

 ### Rock solid WiFi

 Many commercial WiFi providers plan for much lower use than actually occurs at hack days.
-The WiFi network should be capable of handling at least 4 devices per attendee.
+The network should be capable of handling at least 4 devices per attendee.

 ### Minimal firewalling

-As a minimum: ports used for HTTP (80), HTTPS (443), FTP (21), SSH (22), SMTP (25, 587), POP3 (110), IMAP (110, 143), IRC (6667), VPN (1723, 47, 500, 5500, 1701),
+As a minimum: ports used for SSH (22), DNS (53 — TCP & UDP), VPN (47, 500, 1701, 1723, 5500), HTTP (80), NTP (123 — UDP),
-MSN Messenger (1863), Google Talk (5222), Git (9418), Subversion (3690), and CVS
+HTTPS (443), Submission (587), IMAPS (993), MSN Messenger (1863),
+CVS (2401), Subversion (3690), XMPP/Jabber (5222), IRC (6665-9),
-(2401) must be open and accessible, without the need of proxy servers.
+and Git (9418), must be open and accessible, without the need of proxy servers, and preferably without perimeter-level malware &c checks.

 ### Subnet / DHCP capacity

-Subnet and DHCP server must have capacity for allocating a minimum of 8 IP addresses per attendee.
+Subnet and DHCP server must have capacity for allocating 6 IPv4 (and optionally, IPv6) addresses (preferably a /29) per hacker.

+If NAT is not used, attendees should be informed in advance.

 ### WiFi security